-If you are reseeding your crop, you are required to destroy the crop.
+If you are replanting your crop, you are required to destroy the crop.

 If you are overseeding your crop, you must manage the overseeding of gardens in agreement with Agricorp and based on good farm management practices.